iqtree/iqtree.github.io/doc/Compilation-Guide.md

     cmake -DCMAKE_C_COMPILER=clang -DCMAKE_CXX_COMPILER=clang++ ..

-Unfortunately, the default clang does not support OpenMP (which might change in the near future).
-However, you can obtain OpenMP/Clang from <https://clang-omp.github.io> and the OpenMP library from <http://openmp.llvm.org>.
+To compile the multicore version, the default clang unfortunately does not support OpenMP (which might change in the near future).
+However, you can obtain and install OpenMP/Clang from <https://clang-omp.github.io> and the OpenMP library from <http://openmp.llvm.org>.
 After that you can run cmake with (assuming that `clang-omp` points to the installed OpenMP/Clang):

     cmake -DCMAKE_C_COMPILER=clang-omp -DCMAKE_CXX_COMPILER=clang-omp++ -DIQTREE_FLAGS=omp ..